Tanushri228/HR-Attrition-Dashboard/README.md

 # HR-Attrition-Dashboard
 🌐 HR Attrition Analysis Dashboard: A dynamic Power BI dashboard designed to analyze and visualize employee attrition trends across various job roles, age groups, education fields, and salary brackets.
-This interactive solution provides HR and management teams with actionable insights into workforce stability, identifying critical areas contributing to high turnover and aiding in retention strategy development.
+This interactive solution provides HR and management teams with actionable insights into workforce stability, identifying critical areas that contribute to high turnover and aiding in the development of retention strategies.

 📌 Short Description / Purpose
 The HR Attrition Dashboard serves as a strategic analytical tool for tracking and understanding patterns of employee attrition.
 With built-in filters by department and gender, and segmented views across roles, education fields, and compensation levels, this dashboard supports data-driven decisions for HR planning and policy improvement.